Sustainable Resource Development and Access – One Community Weekly Progress Update #646

 Ariana, Duplicable City Center, Sustainable Resource Development and Access, One Community Weekly Progress Update #646, material switch window redesign, reduced complex cuts, updated window part dimensions, eliminated glued components, assembly instruction updates, material thickness adjustment, revised window fit, improved construction process, new window material impact, window design optimization

 Ayushman Dutta (Mechanical Engineer) continued working on reviewing pipe materials for the Duplicable City Center hub connector design.
-He worked on preparing the model for FEA analysis, addressing software errors that were preventing the analysis from running properly and reinstalling the overall software to resolve these issues.
-He focused on FEA analysis of the hub connector, encountering some problems with the model during analysis, which he cleared and then redid the simple analysis for the connector.
-He worked on rectifying errors that occurred during the FEA analysis process and made adjustments to ensure the analysis could proceed.
-He performed FEA analysis of the hub connector, properly meshing the hub connector and making changes to element sizes to establish proper connections within the model.
-Ayushman also began creating documentation for the initial analysis results and completed documentation for the initial analysis he performed on the hub connector.
-Throughout the week, he worked to troubleshoot technical issues with the analysis software while progressing with the structural analysis of the hub connector design.
+He focused on preparing the model for FEA analysis, addressing persistent software errors that had been preventing the analysis from running correctly.
+To resolve these issues, Ayushman reinstalled the software and refined the model setup.
+During the FEA process, he encountered and corrected problems with the model, then reran a simplified analysis to ensure functionality.
+He made critical adjustments to the mesh and element sizes, enabling proper connectivity within the model and allowing the analysis to proceed effectively.
+In addition to his technical work, Ayushman began documenting the initial analysis results and completed the full documentation for his first round of testing on the hub connector.
+Throughout the week, he steadily progressed with the structural evaluation while troubleshooting technical issues as they arose.
 Through open-source design, the Duplicable City Center teaches sustainable resource development and access.
 Here are several visuals that relate to this work.

 Ayushman, Duplicable City Center, Sustainable Resource Development and Access, One Community Weekly Progress Update #646, FEA analysis hub connector, FEA software troubleshooting, meshing connector elements, structural analysis modeling, hub connector redesign, element size adjustment, documentation of FEA results, engineering simulation setup, resolving FEA software errors, stress testing CAD components